CarlosLunaMota/CLM_LIBS/README.md

 user in many common applications (e.g. inserting N sorted elements takes just `O(N)` time rather than `O(N*log(N))` time).

-Incidentaly, Splay Trees also solve the "failed quieries" problem of type-safe search trees (i.e. what to return when a `find` or `delete` query fails) in a very natural way:
+Incidentaly, Splay Trees also solve the "failed queries" problem of type-safe search trees (i.e. what to return when a `find` or `delete` query fails) in a very natural way: